microsoft/playwright/docs/src/test-annotations-js.md

 ## Tag tests

 Sometimes you want to tag your tests as `@fast` or `@slow`, and then filter by tag in the test report.
 Or you might want to only run tests that have a certain tag.

-To do this, provide additional details when declaring a test.
+To tag a test, either provide an additional details object when declaring a test, or add `@`-token to the test title.
+Note that tags must start with `@` symbol.

 ```js
 import { test, expect } from '@playwright/test';